ByrneIT/AchillesOracle/README.md

 - During development the Vite dev server proxies `/scan` and `/report` to the backend (`127.0.0.1:8000`).
 - If you see a blank page, ensure `ui/index.html` exists (Vite needs a processed index for the dev client).

+Licensed under the AchillesOracle Source License (AOSL‑1.0).
+See LICENSE for details.